rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generate and maintain your WooCommerce product feed for Google Shopping, Social Catalogs, Yandex, Idealo, Vivino, Pinterest, eBay MIP, BestPrice, Skroutz, Fruugo, Bonanza & 180+ Merchants.
+Generate WooCommerce product feeds for Google Shopping, Social Catalogs, Google Local Products, Pinterest, Bing, Vivino, Yandex, Idealo, Heureka & 180+ Merchants.

 == Description ==
 Generating your WooCommerce Product Feed was never this easy!

 Any marketplace you want to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.

-Use pre-defined merchant templates to generate flawless feed for over 180+ merchants, including Google Shopping feed, Facebook Catalog feed, Yandex Market (YML), eBay MIP, Instagram, PriceRunner, Rakuten,  Vivino, BestPrice, Skroutz & many more (<a href="https://rextheme.com/best-woocommerce-product-feed" target="_blank">full list</a>).
+Use our pre-defined merchant templates to generate flawless feeds for the popular merchants, including -

+- Google Shopping feed
+- Facebook Catalog feed
+- Google Local Products & Inventory
+- Google Ads & Google Dynamic Remarketing
+- Bing
+- Instagram
+- Pinterest
+- idealo
+- Ceneo
+- Heureka
+- Yandex Market (YML) & more than <a href="https://rextheme.com/best-woocommerce-product-feed" target="_blank"> 170+ merchants</a>.

 Create your preferred feed in seconds with 3 simple steps: